grktsh/falcon-oas/README.rst

 - Validated OpenAPI 3 document

-  - OpenAPI 3 document should be validated in advance just like the source code is tested in advance.
+  - falcon-oas does not validate OpenAPI 3 document itself at runtime.
+It should be validated in advance.

 Features
 --------